Services

 Homes may be considered high-risk if they are located in wildfire-prone areas, have a history of claims, use older or nonstandard construction materials, or are difficult to rebuild.
 Even well-maintained homes can fall into this category if insurers view the location as too exposed to fire, flood, or wind losses.

-Does Nevada have a FAIR Plan like some other states?
+Does we have a FAIR Plan like some other states?

-Not yet, but its in the works.
-Nevada currently does not have a state-run FAIR Plan or “last resort” insurance program.
+If your state does not, its likely in the works.
 Instead, homeowners who are declined by standard carriers often work with brokers who access the surplus lines market, which includes non-admitted insurers that can write higher-risk policies.

 What is a surplus or non-admitted insurer?